Iordanis Kerenidis

 Research Scientist, CNRS / QC Ware

-Iordanis Kerenidis received his PhD from the Computer Science Department at the University of California, Berkeley, in 2004, under Umesh Vazirani.
+Iordanis Kerenidis received his Ph.D. from the Computer Science Department at the University of California, Berkeley, in 2004, under Umesh Vazirani.
 After a two-year postdoctoral position at the Massachusetts Institute of Technology with Peter Shor, he joined the Centre National de Recherche Scientifique CNRS in Paris as a research director.
 He has been the coordinator of a number of EU-funded projects including an ERC Grant, and he is the founder and director of the Paris Centre for Quantum Computing.
-His research is focused on quantum algorithms for machine learning and optimization, including one of the first end-to-end quantum machine learning application for recommendation systems, demonstration of quantum classification on trapped ion hardware and NISQ algorithms for Monte Carlo methods in Finance.
-He is currently working as the Head of Quantum Algorithms Int. at QC Ware Corp.
+His research is focused on quantum algorithms for machine learning and optimization, including one of the first end-to-end quantum machine learning applications for recommendation systems, demonstration of quantum classification on trapped ion hardware and NISQ algorithms for Monte Carlo methods in Finance.
+He is currently working as Senior VP of Quantum Algorithms at QC Ware Corp.

 Program Visits